erasersleeve/README-Generator/ReadMe.md

     >npm i

   ## Usage
   Run node index.js from the command line to launch application.
-A video demonstration of the application working can be found at (https://github.com/erasersleeve/README-Generator/blob/master/assets/video_demonstration.webm)
+A video demonstration of the application working can be found at (https://github.com/erasersleeve/README-Generator/blob/master/assets/video_demonstration.webm), and screenshots are also available at (https://github.com/erasersleeve/README-Generator/tree/master/assets/images).
   ## License
   GPL 3.0
   ## Contributing